CounterpartyXCP/counterwallet/README.md

 * Manually: example based on the Docker template for Counterwallet on Ubuntu 16.04 is provided below.

 ### Manual installation in local environment (Ubuntu 16.04):
-1. Clone repostiroty and `cd` into result folder
+1. Clone repository and `cd` into result folder
 2. NodeJS 9.x + NPM installation (if you don't have it):
 ```
 curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -